b1n01/b1n01.com/README.md

 ## Using docker

-You can use the utility `node.sh` to run command from a nodejs container:
+You can use the `node` utility to run command from a nodejs container:

 ```
-sh bin/node npm run dev
+sh bin/node [command]
 ```